Skip to Content

 Taxis de ruta or colectivos are shared minibusses that operate on fixed routes through the city as well as to and from the border.
 You can hop on or off anywhere along the route.
 This is Tijuana’s public transportation system and the most common way for locals to get around.

 Colectivos offer a safe, reliable, and cheap mode of transportation around Tijuana.
 Prices and routes are fixed.
 The price is usually marked on the windows.
 They generally charge 5-15 pesos depending on route and time of day (The price of some routes goes up 2 pesos at night).
-The ride from the border to downtown costs 10 pesos.
+The ride from the border to downtown Tijuana costs 10 pesos.
 When riding a colectivo, try to have small bills or exact change.
 Most drivers can’t break large bills.

 These minibusses don’t operate on a set schedule.
 They just leave when they are full.
 You can find them lined up at stops throughout the city.
 On busy streets, you can flag them down if you see one going in your direction.
 When you’re ready to get off say ‘pare aquí, por favor’ (stop here, please).